kairosity/mp2-tunnel-focus/testing.md

 __FUNCTION SUMMARY:__ This method brings up the information modal when the question mark icon is clicked on.
 When the modal X button is clicked, the modal closes again.

+## timers()
+This method encapsulates all the timer functions.
+It it not meant to be called on the object as a method per se, more it acts as a convenient storage facility for the group of functions that power the timers.

+---

 ## **Helper functions**
 These are a series of functions that I've used to make the code more modular and easier to read by sectioning off code used more than once into smaller functions.